commfish/SE_crab_assessments/code/tc_code/readme.md

 tanner_redkingcrab_areas_survey_results.R

+Biomass file -
+tanner_2020_biomassmodel.csv - udpated manually for each area from CSA model runs (this needs to be made more efficient)

 ## north juneau and stephens passage
 Come from data from the Juneau leg of the red king crab survey.
 These pots need to be seperated into strata for Stephens Passage - using GIS (need to move instructions in here - currently in OneNote). see NJ_SP_processing.R